AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 Then, we continue splitting with our available features to create further subsets of our data and can continue to spilt, and think about when can we actually stop splitting and declare we've made a decision.

+#### When to stop splitting?
-One idea in terms of determining when we should stop splitting is to continue splitting until the leaves are pure (only one class remains)
+- One idea in terms of determining when we should stop splitting is to continue splitting until the leaves are pure (only one class remains)

-Another idea is we can enter a max depth and then stop or prune our tree at that depth, and at that depth we don't allow it to grow any further, as a result, leaves are probably not going to be pure in this example, and we can make our best guess at that point by determining what class in that subset is more dominant, which one has the majority, and we can assign that class to that leaf
+- Another idea is we can enter a max depth and then stop or prune our tree at that depth, and at that depth we don't allow it to grow any further, as a result, leaves are probably not going to be pure in this example, and we can make our best guess at that point by determining what class in that subset is more dominant, which one has the majority, and we can assign that class to that leaf

-A third idea is we can keep going until a predefined performance metrics is achieved, for example if the classification has a certain accuracy, then we would stop.
+- A third idea is we can keep going until a predefined performance metrics is achieved, for example if the classification has a certain accuracy, then we would stop.

-In practice, the first idea will often overfit, so if we allow it to keep going until all of our leaves are pure, then we will often overfit our training set, and the second and third ideas are in order to avoid that overfitting; either pruning at a maximum depth or setting once we get to a certain accuracy we stop
+- In practice, the first idea will often overfit, so if we allow it to keep going until all of our leaves are pure, then we will often overfit our training set, and the second and third ideas are in order to avoid that overfitting; either pruning at a maximum depth or setting once we get to a certain accuracy we stop

+#### Condtion for splitting
 So how exactly do we find the right splits?
 We need a way to evaluate all the possible splits, then we can use greedy search to find the best split, greedy search here means that at every step we find the best split regardless of what happened in prior steps or what would happen in future steps.

-- __Information theory__: we're going to find the split that induces the biggest information gain, lets start by first trying classification error, just seeing if we can decrease the overall average error when we split our data, in other words, we're doing (1 - the overall accuracy)
+- __Information theory__: we're going to find the split that induces the biggest information gain, lets start by first trying classification error, just seeing if we can decrease the overall average error when we split our data, in other words, we're doing (1 - the overall accuracy).

 - __Entropy__: To find the best split we'll use the entropy equation; p(i|t) is going to be the probability of a class given the certain subset of data we're currently working in.

-- Splitting based on entropy allows further splits to occur
+  - Splitting based on entropy allows further splits to occur.
-- Can evantually reach goal of homogenous nodes
+  - Can evantually reach goal of homogenous nodes.

-- Gini Index: it's similar to the entropy characteristics but doesn't contain logarithm, so in practice Gini index is often used
+- Gini Index: it's similar to the entropy characteristics but doesn't contain logarithm, so in practice Gini index is often used.

 ### 6.2- Decision Trees Pros and Cons:
 Decision trees tend to add high variance, that is they tend to overfit, now since it doesn't make any stronger assumption such as linearly separable classes, it tends to find structures that explain the training set too well, so small changes in data end up greatly affecting the prediction, so one solution is to impose a max depth to help prune our trees, and this allows for our tree to only make a certain amount of splits.